onqtam/headjack/src/problems_with_the_web.md

 <!-- tweets & comments without tagging is primitive and inefficient -->

 when twitter decide engagement is low they shove down your throat nonsense algorithmic "recent tweets" notifications you can't turn off - that's what it has devolved into.
 "See less often" from the dropdown menu does nothing.
+Misaligned incentives.

 > "Unfortunately, you cannot turn off recent tweets.
 This is because the feature drives up “user engagement”, which is a key metric that shareholders pay attention to." - [source](https://thisinterestsme.com/recommended-tweets/)